byronwall/excel-vba-book/book/03 charting/03-05 specific charting examples.md

 ## specific charting examples

 This section will focus on some specific applications of applying VBA to charts.
-The code here can be quickly repurposed for your own application.
+The code here can be quickly reused for your own application.
 These examples include:

 * Creating a grid of XY scatter plots (a scatter matrix) based on a block of data
 * Creating a panel of time series, one chart per each value with a common x-axis